rhysd/vim.wasm/README.md

   - Vim exits on `:quit`, but it does not close a browser tab.
 Please close it manually :)

+The goal of this project is running Vim editor on browsers without losing Vim's powerful functionalities by compiling Vim C sources into WebAssembly.

 The current ported Vim version is 8.1.1658.

-The goal of this project is running Vim editor on browser by compiling Vim C sources into WebAssembly.
+Please check [changelog](./wasm/CHANGELOG.md) for update history.

 - [English Presentation Slide at VimConf 2018](https://speakerdeck.com/rhysd/vim-ported-to-webassembly-vimconf-2018)
 - Japanese Blogpost [1](https://rhysd.hatenablog.com/entry/2018/07/09/090115) [2](https://rhysd.hatenablog.com/entry/2019/06/13/090519)